 CLI and Python API

 You can use the CHYT CLI and the CHYT Python API to run your clique or send a query to CHYT from a program or the command line.
-They can be obtained as part of the ytsaurus-client package.
+They can be obtained as part of the ytsaurus-client.

 For example, you can use the following command for Linux and macOS to set environment variables and no longer pass the --proxy <cluster_name> and --alias *ch_public parameters to all subsequent calls: